andypitcher/check_struts/README.md

 This project has been created following 2017 [Equifax exploit]( https://thehackernews.com/2017/09/equifax-apache-struts.html)

-The **check_struts.sh** script aim at retrieving any Apache struts libraries version and location found and/or loaded on the system.
+The **check_struts.sh** script aims at retrieving any Apache struts libraries version and location found and/or loaded on the system.
-It can be run directly on a server, or with the provided Ansible playbook.
+It can be run directly on a server, or with the provided Ansible playbook, to handle several servers.

 ## Possible Outputs: